Beginner Friendly Guide

 An online business is not just about uploading products and waiting for orders.
 There is a foundation to build: business legality, product selection, store setup, payment systems, and a strategy for getting your first buyers.
 This guide covers all of that — step by step.

-Stories like this are not fiction — but they are not guarantees either.
-What is certain: Indonesia’s ecommerce market is one of the largest and fastest-growing in Southeast Asia.
-With a population of 270 million and internet penetration that continues to increase, millions of new online buyers are added every year.
+Indonesia’s ecommerce market is one of the largest and fastest-growing in Southeast Asia.
+With a population of 270 million and internet penetration growing every year, millions of new online buyers are added annually.
+Some facts:

 Do not wait until you feel “ready” — because that moment will never come.
 There is only: start, learn as you go, and improve over time.

-How to Start an Online Business in Indonesia: Step by Step
+How Do You Start an Online Business in Indonesia?

 Step 1: Decide What to Sell